 - 1/4 teaspoon of pepper

 - 1 teaspoon of salt

 - Mix in a pot vegetable broth, 1 qt of water, vinegar, potatoes, thyme, allspice berries, yuca, celery, garlic, and auyama.

 - Bring to a boil over medium heat until it breaks a boil.

 - Add the noodles and stir.

-- Cook until all the ingredients are cooked throughout.
+- Cook covered over medium heat until all the ingredients are cooked throughout.
 Stir occasionally to avoid sticking.

 - Add the cilantro and season with pepper and salt to taste.